 In reporting their ODA, donor countries refer to Annex 2 List of ODA-eligible international organisations, including multilateral agencies, international NGOs, networks and PPPs.
 Core budget (unearmarked) contributions to these organisations may be reported as ODA in whole or in part.

-This List of ODA eligible organisations is reviewed annually by the DAC Working Party on Development Finance Statistics (WP-STAT).
+This List of ODA eligible international organisations is reviewed annually by the DAC Working Party on Development Finance Statistics (WP-STAT).
 Proposals for changes to the List must be made by DAC members, or, in exceptional cases, the DAC Secretariat, and then agreed by members on a consensus basis.

 Step 1: Carefully review our DAC List of ODA-eligible international organisations - General Methodology information note presenting a comprehensive overview of the procedure and methodology applied.